6 small steps for prevention

 Make sure that you're getting the recommended daily allowance — 15 milligrams per day — of zinc through foods such as pumpkin seeds (in the shell), oysters, nuts and beans, or by taking a zinc supplement.

-Research has shown that eating large quantities of cooked or processed tomato products — including tomato paste, spaghetti sauce and ketchup — may be associated with a reduced risk of prostate cancer.
+Research has shown that lycopene may be associated with a reduced risk of prostate cancer.

-The reason appears to be lycopene, a powerful antioxidant that gives tomatoes their rich red color.
+What is lycopene?
+It's a powerful antioxidant that gives tomatoes,as well as watermelon and pink grapefruit, their rich red color.
 One study found that the risk of developing prostate cancer, especially aggressive prostate cancer, decreased with increasing blood lycopene levels.

-Cooked or processed tomatoes pack a greater lycopene punch than raw tomatoes, and cooking the tomatoes in a healthy monosaturated fat (such as olive oil) helps the body to better absorb lycopene.
+Cooked or processed tomato products, such as pasta sauce and tomato paste, are a tasty way to add lycopene to your diet.
+They pack a greater lycopene punch than raw tomatoes, and cooking the tomatoes in a healthy monosaturated fat (such as olive oil) helps the body to better absorb lycopene.

 The Prostate Cancer Foundation notes that a diet high in fat can cause the body to produce fewer antioxidants, which are essential to maintaining a healthy prostate.
 Opt mainly for lean proteins such as chicken and fish instead of consuming large quantities of fatty red meats.